puppetlabs/puppet-docs/source/pe/3.7/install_multimaster.markdown

 [classification_selector]: ./images/quick/classification_selector.png

-In this step, you will use the PE console to classify `add.master.example.com` so that it can function as a Puppet master.
+In this step, you will use the PE console to classify `add.master.example.com` so that it can function as a Puppet master and proxy requests to the PE certificate authority.

 > **Important**: For fresh installations of PE 3.7.0, node groups in the classifier are created and configured during the installation process.
 For upgrades, these groups are created but no classes are added to them.
 This is done to help prevent errors during the upgrade process.
 If you’re performing these steps after an upgrade to 3.7.0, refer to [the PE Master group preconfiguration docs](./console_classes_groups_preconfigured_groups.html#the-pe-master-group) for a list of classes to add to the PE Master group to ensure your new Puppet master is properly classified.